Home Microgreens Seed Calculator

-You'll notice that values under each of the microgreen varieties below the sliders will change as the sliders move.
+You’ll notice that values under each microgreen variety below the sliders will change as the sliders move.

-The value presented under each of the microgreen varieties is the mass of seed in grams you should plant in your microgreen tray.
+The value presented under each microgreen variety is the mass of seed in grams you should plant in your microgreen tray.

 Much Easier Way to Calculate Seeding Density

-Soon, you'll be able to buy microgreen seeds by the gram in the Home Microgreens Store.
+You can now buy several varieties of microgreen seeds by ounce in the Home Microgreens Store.